 With limbs that curve away from the archer when unstrung, recurve bows have been used by archers and hunters since the eighth century B.C.
-Recurve bows, also known as traditional bows, are now often used in the Olympics and other shooting competitions.
-If you’re into 3D archery, field archery, and bowhunting, then I suggest you get a recurve bow as soon as you can.
-Recurve bows give you a better chance of having stronger arm muscles because of the strength it requires for drawing especially if you’re going to use it to hunt large game.
+They’re also known as traditional bows, are now often used in the Olympics and other shooting competitions.
+If you’re into 3D archery, field archery, and bowhunting, then I suggest you get to get one of these bad boys as soon as you can.
+They’re are also great for training your arm muscles because of the strength that’s required to use one.

-Recurve bows are also versatile; they can achieve a 70-80 lb. pull weight in a shorter arm length than a 6’ tall bow.
-Recurve bows are also generally cheaper than compound bows since they have simpler mechanics.
+These bows are also versatile; they can achieve a 70-80 lb. pull weight in a shorter arm-length than a 6’ tall bow.
+They’re also generally cheaper than compound bows since they have simpler mechanics.
 So, if you want to be an archer but can’t afford a compound bow, then a recurve bow can save you MoMo (money and moaning time).

-All you have to do now is choose the best recurve bow for you.
-This comprehensive guide will help you for that matter by giving you recurve bow reviews; but not just any bow—the top recurve bows on the market today.
-So I urge you to read on.
+All you have to do now is choose a great recurve bow that will suit your needs.
+This comprehensive guide will help you with this by presenting you with reviews of the individual models on the market.
+But not just reviews of any bow— The top recurve bows on the market right now.

-Most of the time, it’s a bummer when you’ve finally found the best item that will satisfy your needs and wants but when you check the price, the day turns into an “Oh, c’mon!” day.
+Most of the time, it’s a bummer when you’ve finally found the best item that will satisfy your needs and but when you check the price, the day turns into an “Oh, c’mon!” day.
 It’s a headache when your budget is limited, isn’t it?
 You can’t spend for the best, and you’re forced to settle for less.
-But that headache won’t even exist if you research for the best recurve bows for every price range.
+But that headache won’t even exist if you research for the top recurve bows for every price range.
 “Research?” you say?
 You don’t have to worry about that now.
 We know you’re too busy to read several detailed reviews and note down the best ones to help you decide.
-That is why we have done the extensive research for you and we now provide you with the best recurve bow for the money for every possible budget you have.
-We highly recommend that you read these recurve bow reviews.
+That is why we have done the extensive research for you and we now provide you with the best option for every possible budget you may have.

 Low Price Range

-This bow from the Southland Archery Supply (SAS) is made from maple laminations and has two strong fiberglass limbs, making it the best budget recurve bow.
+This bow from the Southland Archery Supply (SAS) is made from maple laminations and has two strong fiberglass limbs, making it one of the best budget recurve bows.
 It’s so durable you’ll have a hard time breaking it.
 The riser is made of three types of wood: chuglam, gmelina arborea, and beech.
-This 62-inch recurve bow comes in four draw weights: 26, 30, 32, and 36 lbs.
+This 62-inch beast comes in four draw weights: 26, 30, 32, and 36 lbs.
 With its flexibility and certified durability, you can definitely shoot for fun and even hunt small game.